AbyssDragonModding/MathVectors/README.md

 # MathVectors
-Small Library for MathVectors for me and a couple friends to use when we start developing games
+Small Library as I learn C++ for MathVectors for me and a couple friends to use when we start developing games